Kr1sNg/42cursus-minitalk/README.md

 5. **Acknowledgment:**

    - After processing each bit, the server sends `SIGUSR1` back to the client to signal readiness for the next bit.
+   - When the whole message is received, the server sends `SIGUSR2` back to the client to confirm.

 6. **Server Loop:**